Aditya-exe07/Visualizing-Interiors/README.md

 **Visualizing Interiors** is an iOS app that allows users to design and preview room layouts using Augmented Reality (AR).
 Users can select a room type (like bedroom, kitchen, study, etc.) and place virtual furniture in their physical space through their device's camera.

 The app includes a basic user registration system using Core Data, ensuring a personalized experience.
-Though saving of room layouts is not yet implemented, the app lays the foundation for future expansion into persistent and shareable design sessions.
+The app lays the foundation for future expansion into persistent and shareable design sessions.

 ---